DevSujititc/react-portfolio-website/README.md

-# Welcome to your Lovable project
+# Welcome to my Personal and Portfolio Website built with React and TypeScript

 ## Project info